 So with that in mind consider getting a second home internet connection dedicated to the work from home.
 Your employer may be able to reimburse for it and/or you’ll get Tax Credits from CRA.

 When using a dedicated internet connection for Work from Home the demands, in general, tend to be satisfied with lesser speeds.
-Following the analogy of roads and cars, this is the equivalent of less congested alternate roads.
+Following the analogy of roads and cars, this is the equivalent of a less congested, alternate road.

 To test your current internet speed may want to use GoneVoIP’s speed-tester provider-independent tool.